cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In Iteration 5, I will be focusing on the data validation of each input of my simulator.
 === Testing to inform evaluation
 === End Product Evaluation
-// `Section 1: Participant Background
-// What is your familiarity with blockchain concepts?
-// ☐ None
-// ☐ Basic (heard of blockchain/Bitcoin)
-// ☐ Intermediate (know about mining, blocks, transactions)
-// ☐ Advanced (have coded or studied blockchain before)

-// How comfortable are you with using web-based or desktop software simulations?
-// ☐ Not comfortable
-// ☐ Somewhat comfortable
-// ☐ Comfortable
-// ☐ Very comfortable

-// Section 2: Usability
+// Section 1: Usability
-// 3.
+// 1.
 How easy is it to navigate the simulator interface?
 // ☐ Very difficult
 // ☐ Difficult
 // ☐ Neutral
 // ☐ Easy
 // ☐ Very easy

-// Section 3: Functionality and Features
-// 6.
+// 2.
 Which features do you find most useful?
 (Select all that apply)
 // ☐ Adding transactions
 // ☐ Mining blocks
 // ☐ Viewing block details